Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation

+Various extensions of non-isothermal phase-field models have been developed in the literature, encompassing both conserved and non-conserved dynamics.
+General frameworks can be found in \cite{Pawlow2016,Heida2011}.
+The non-conserved case was notably addressed by Penrose and Fife \cite{Penrose1990}, while the conserved formulation of Alt and Pawłow \cite{Alt1992} uses entropy as the driving potential.
+These models can also be derived using the GENERIC or SNET formalism \cite{Gladkov2016}, or from a microforce balance perspective following Gurtin's framework \cite{GURTIN1996178,article,Marveggio2021}, or via variational principles such as the least action \cite{deanna2022temperature}.
+Finite-speed thermal propagation has also been addressed, e.g., in models by Caginalp \cite{Caginalp1986,COLLI2024113461}.
+Further extensions to include (quasi-)incompressible fluid flow are discussed in \cite{Alessia2014,Eleutri15}.
+Analytical studies on these models, including the existence of weak solutions, especially in the presence of cross-coupling terms, can be found in \cite{alt1992existence,KENMOCHI19941163,Colli_memory,Colli_Penrose,COLLI2024113461}.\\

-To numerically approximate such models, a purely implicit Euler method was proposed by \cite{Pawlow2016}, using the inverse temperature as the state variable.
-This approach was generalized to an energy-stable method by González et al. \cite{GonzalezFerreiro2014} using the average vector field methods \cite{Gonzales96}.
-Recently, Brunk et al. \cite{BrunkPamm,BrunkCMAM} introduced structure-preserving approximations based on this transformation.
-The system under consideration possesses a gradient structure.
-For the Cahn-Hilliard and Allen-Cahn equations, common numerical methods include convex-concave splitting \cite{Jie}, the scalar auxiliary variable (SAV) approach \cite{SHEN2018407,LI23}, and Energy Quadratisation (EQ) \cite{CHEN2022,Zhang2022}.
-The SAV and EQ methods introduce auxiliary variables that are either time-dependent or space-time-dependent, thereby relaxing the driving functional energy or entropy.
-In the case of the internal energy equation, the Energy Quadratisation is used in \cite{Guo_2015,Sun2020}.\\
+On the numerical side, an implicit Euler method using inverse temperature as a variable was first introduced in \cite{Pawlow2016}, and later enhanced for energy stability by González et al. \cite{GonzalezFerreiro2014} via the Average Vector Field (AVF) method \cite{Gonzales96}.
+More recently, Brunk et al. \cite{BrunkPamm,BrunkCMAM} proposed structure-preserving schemes for such systems using the inverse temperature as the main variable.
+The Cahn-Hilliard and Allen-Cahn equations, known to exhibit a gradient structure, have been approximated using techniques like convex-concave splitting \cite{Jie}, the Scalar Auxiliary Variable (SAV) approach \cite{SHEN2018407,LI23}, and Energy Quadratisation (EQ) \cite{CHEN2022,Zhang2022}.
+These methods introduce auxiliary variables to relax the energy or entropy functional.
+In particular, EQ methods have been applied to the internal energy equation in \cite{Guo_2015,Sun2020}.\\

-The aim of this work is to study the variational properties of the NCH system \eqref{eq:sys1}-\eqref{eq:sys3} and its systematic discretisation in space and time using the standard temperature as state variable.
-The novelties of this manuscript are \begin{itemize} \item Problem-adapted reformulation, choosing the entropy equation instead of the internal energy equation, to reveal the variational structure. \item Structure-preserving approximation via suitable application of standard discretisations in space and time. \end{itemize}
+The goal of this work is to investigate the variational structure of the NCH system \eqref{eq:sys1}–\eqref{eq:sys3} and to develop a systematic discretisation in space and time using standard temperature variable, instead of the inverse temperature.
+The main contributions of this paper are: \begin{itemize} \item A reformulation of the system using the entropy equation in place of the internal energy equation to highlight the underlying variational structure. \item A structure-preserving numerical approximation, employing conventional discretisation techniques in both space and time. \end{itemize}